Education to Accomplish Growth in Life Experiences for Success Program

 Program Goals: The goal of the EAGLES program is to prepare students with intellectual disabilities to achieve and maximize their potential as they transition to become contributing members of society.
 This program will provide an on-campus, inclusive postsecondary education.
 The curriculum focuses on academics, social and career development, and health awareness.

-EAGLES Enrollment: The program is anticipated to begin in fall 2018 with at least six students.
+EAGLES Enrollment: The program is anticipated to begin in fall 2018 with up to six students.
 The EAGLES program will be held during each 9-month academic year.
 Applications will be accepted throughout the year with interviews conducted for fall enrollments during the spring.

 Supported by the Higher Education Opportunity Act (HEOA) of 2008: The provision for programs such as EAGLES is provided by the HEOA (2008).
 The act supports students with intellectual disabilities and provides the opportunity to engage in degree, certificate, or non-degree programs.
 Specific requirements have been outlined and students are expected to maintain satisfactory progress in the program in accordance with standards established by Auburn University.